 Step 3: Blend well.

-Step 4: Mix in flour, baking soda, and salt.
+Step 4: Mix in the dry ingredient, the flour, baking soda, and salt.

-Step 6: Then roll dough into balls and then in sugar.
+Step 6: Then roll the dough into 1-inch balls and then roll the cookie dough in sugar.

-Step 7: Place on a prepared baking tray.
-Bake for 8-10 minutes.
+Step 7: Place on the prepared baking tray.
+Bake in preheated oven for 8-10 minutes.

 Step 8: Quickly place a chocolate kiss into the center of each cookie.